-Continuing on this way will no doubt lead to mom burnout.
+Continuing in this way will no doubt lead to mom burnout.
 You deserve the same amount of care your family gets from you.
-You NEED it.
+You NEED it and you should not feel guilty about doing what you need to get it.
 Don’t neglect your own wellbeing for the sake of your family’s.
 There is no need for that.
 And if you are feeling too rundown and too exhausted to take that yoga class or schedule a haircut, take a cue from the first tip and ASK FOR HELP so that you can take care of you.
-Here’s a free printable checklist that will help you prioritize daily self care.
+Here’s a free printable checklist that will help you prioritize daily self-care.

 Set aside quality family time.